This document describes how the Java Plug-in controls the execution of applets and interactions between applets and the browser.

 it is generally located in

-On Windows platforms, both the Java Control Panel and the new Java Plug-in will automatically detect the installed JREs and add them to the available set.
-On Unix platforms, auto-detection of installed JREs is not supported.
-The Java Runtime Environment Settings dialog, which is accessed by clicking View in the Java tab of the Java Control Panel, may be used to manually add JREs to the known list for the new Java Plug-in.
+On Windows platforms, both the Java Control Panel and the Java Plug-in will automatically detect the installed JREs and add them to the available set.
+On Solaris, Linux, and Mac OS X platforms, auto-detection of installed JREs is not supported.
+The Java Runtime Environment Settings dialog, which is accessed by clicking View in the Java tab of the Java Control Panel, may be used to manually add JREs to the known list for the Java Plug-in.

-By default the new Java Plug-in will execute all applets in the latest JRE version named in this list.
+By default, the Java Plug-in will execute all applets in the latest JRE version named in this list.
 It will only execute an applet on an earlier JRE version if explicitly requested.

 When considering a request to launch an applet on a specific JRE version (for example, a particular update release like "1.5.0_11"):